 Remember in point three, we discussed “cool room, warm body”?
 This is where what you dress your child comes in.
 Sometimes adding an extra layer of clothing, such as a long sleeve vest, or upping the tog rating of a sleepsac can really help sleep.
 Generally speaking, in the optimal room temperature zone, you’re looking at 2-3 togs.
 While sleepsacs can help to keep kids cozy, by avoiding loose blankets and duvets that fall off the bed (I don’t recommend either under 4years), they can also inhibit sleep when the child rolls over and gets caught up in the huge amount of extra fabric around their legs.
 Some children also really hate having their feet covered by anything, unsurprisingly since we tend to sleep better with the ability to have our feet exposed.
 For this reason, I always recommend sleepsacs that have separate legs and uncovered feet, like these, or these (tip: leave the booties off!).

 If you sing your baby to sleep, or use a mobile, or stuffed animal that plays music for fifteen or twenty minutes at bedtime, you could be causing your child to wake more.
 Why?
 Babies and toddlers have very short sleep cycles, lasting for 40-60 minutes depending on age.
 At the end of this sleep cycle, one of three things may happen.
 1. They move straight into a new sleep cycle, 2.
 They wake fully and need your help to start a new cycle, or 3.
 They rouse slightly, but not fully, and if all is well they start a new cycle independently.
 Number three is where it is important to consider any constants in the room.
 If a child goes to sleep with music, that music needs to be present ALL NIGHT.
 At the end of a sleep cycle, that slightly rousing child needs to hear the same sounds as when they went to sleep, if they don’t, then the sharp change in environment may cause them to wake fully and need your help.
 Some companies try to get around this by designing noise and motion activated music players.
 These rarely work and I don’t recommend them.
 Because they ‘catch’ the child too late, when they are already roused and moving/crying.
 They have already woken properly by the time the music cuts in again.
 If you sing your child to sleep, consider recording yourself and playing your recording on loop all night, or consider playing a special alpha music for children recording all night.
 Alpha music for children is recorded to a resting pulse rate of 60 beats per minutes and includes elements of white noise, heartbeats and simple repetitive music, which aid sleep far more effectively than standard ‘sleepy’ music.
-This is mine (it’s on iTunes too).
+This is mine (it’s on iTunes and Spotify too).
 Pop the music on during the bedtime routine and turn it off the next morning.
 If you have an older child (2yrs plus), who sleeps through, but the issue is more getting them to sleep independently at the start of the night, then consider a children’s meditation recording instead.
-This is mine (also on iTunes)
+This is mine (also on iTunes and Spotify)

 This follows on from point five.
 The smell in the world that relaxes your child the most is the smell of you.
 If you could bottle your smell and spray it around your child’s bedroom it would surely comfort them.
 Many people pop muslins in their tops to absorb their scent and then leave the muslin with the child, or one of their t-shirts or pyjama tops.
 This can work well for some, but some – most – need more.
 To get more, you need to condition a smell. ie. you need to take a scent and make it yours.
 The easiest and most effective way to do this is to select an aromatherapy oil that you like (and is safe to use around babies and children).
 Lavender and chamomile are particularly good for sleep, blended together.
 Pop some of this oil on as scent/perfume each day for a month or so and then diffuse it in an aromatherapy diffuser in the room your child sleeps in for an hour or two before bedtime.
 You can get some diffusers that double up as humidifiers and red night lights too, like this one.
 Note, this is only recommended once your baby is at least 12 weeks of age, before this it’s best to keep any scent that isn’t you away.